wessenstam/demoguide/docs/index.md

 Welcome to Delinea's Demo Guide for Secret Server, Privilege Manager, and Server PAM!!!

+!!!INFORMATION
+    Only follow the below section if you are running the environment from Skytap.
+If you have downloaded OVAs and are running it on your own environment, you can skip the below and [start the demo guide here.](./secretserver/mod1/mod1/)

 ## Skytap

 This workshop runs from a Skytap environment.
 To present you with a basic set of how to use the environment, please read this small guide..